Farming January 2026

 How does Farming compare?

-People in Farming were much more positive than average regarding Company Performance.
+People in Farming were much more positive than average regarding Innovation, Company Performance, and Social Connection.

-People working in Farming are more engaged than Government Administration, Higher Education, Government, and Media Production & Publication.
-People working in Farming are less engaged than Investment Management, Legal Services, Banking, and Engaging Growth.
+People working in Farming are more engaged than Public Relations & Communications, Higher Education, Government Administration, and Government.
+People working in Farming are less engaged than Legal Services, Venture Capital & Private Equity, and Engaging Growth.

-The highest scoring question for Farming had 90% of people agreeing that they know what they need to do to be successful in their role (+3% compared to overall) while they were generally most positive about Management.
+The highest scoring question for Farming had 90% of people agreeing that they know how their work contributes to the goals of %[Company]% (+1% compared to overall) while they were generally most positive about Management.

 How long do people stay?